 If it’s dropped through your letterbox hopefully you’ve seen it, but if you haven’t the likelihood is in the last few days you’ve heard about it.
 The £9million leaflet drop for UK voters triggered by our opportunity this June to stay or go from the EU in the upcoming referendum.
-In just a few months time on the 23rd June voters in the UK, Ireland and Commonwealth get to have their way on whether we stay or go from the EU.
+In just a few months time on the 23rd June voters in the UK, Ireland and Commonwealth get to have their say on whether we stay or go from the EU.

-The organisation which represents small firms and the self-employed polled over 4000 members of which 42 per cent cited themselves as undecided or liable to change their mind.
+The organisation, which represents small firms and the self-employed, polled over 4000 members, of which 42 per cent cited themselves as undecided or liable to change their mind.

-Interestingly the point is also raised most of the debate running rife at the moment is entirely UK focused – what about the wider effects on our EU counterparts.
+Interestingly, the point is also raised that most of the debate running rife at the moment is entirely UK focused – what about the wider effects on our EU counterparts?
 A recent report by the Global Counsel in mind 2015 takes a wider round up of both the effect on the UK and the EU in equal measure.
 For example, it flags the idea of the EU as a weaker trade partner if the UK is a potential loss, ie: smaller in size but great in value.
-The report also interestingly states the UK accounts for just one sixth of the EU economy.
-One-tenth of EU exports are to the UK, whereas half of UK exports are to the EU – inferring a level of dependency which sees the UK on a back foot.
+The report also interestingly states that the UK accounts for just one sixth of the EU economy.
+One-tenth of EU exports are to the UK, whereas half of UK exports are to the EU – inferring a level of dependency, which sees the UK on a back foot.